uc-r/uc-r.github.io/import/import_text_files.md

 Similar to base R, `readr` also offers functions to import .txt files (`read_delim()`), fixed-width files (`read_fwf()`), general text files (`read_table()`), and more.

 These examples provide the basics for reading in text files.
 However, sometimes even text files can offer unanticipated difficulties with their formatting.
 Both the base R and `readr` functions offer many arguments to deal with different formatting issues and I suggest you take time to look at the help files for these functions to learn more (i.e. `?read.table`).
-Also, you will find [more resources at the end of this chapter](#importing_resources) for importing files.